 Hancock Whitney in Focus

-Based in Gulfport, Hancock Whitney (HWC) is in the Finance sector, and so far this year, shares have seen a price change of 12.96%.
-The holding company of Whitney Bank and Hancock Bank is currently shelling out a dividend of $0.27 per share, with a dividend yield of 2.76%.
-This compares to the Banks - Southeast industry's yield of 1.78% and the S&P 500's yield of 1.97%.
+Based in Gulfport, Hancock Whitney (HWC) is in the Finance sector, and so far this year, shares have seen a price change of 14.31%.
+Currently paying a dividend of $0.27 per share, the company has a dividend yield of 2.73%.
+In comparison, the Banks - Southeast industry's yield is 1.82%, while the S&P 500's yield is 1.89%.

-In terms of dividend growth, the company's current annualized dividend of $1.08 is up 5.9% from last year.
-Hancock Whitney has increased its dividend 1 times on a year-over-year basis over the last 5 years for an average annual increase of 1.82%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.08 is up 5.9% from last year.
+In the past five-year period, Hancock Whitney has increased its dividend 1 times on a year-over-year basis for an average annual increase of 2.29%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Right now, Hancock Whitney's payout ratio is 26%, which means it paid out 26% of its trailing 12-month EPS as dividend.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 However, not all companies offer a quarterly payout.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, HWC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+With that in mind, HWC is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report